AhaLabs/ahalabs.github.io/src/pages/posts/comparing-rust-smart-contract-storage-approaches.md

 As with the simple example, all data manipulations go through the [`e.data()`](https://docs.rs/soroban-sdk/0.2.1/soroban_sdk/data/struct.Data.html) interface.

-Like CosmWasm, and unlike NEAR, this avoids loading all data every time you need any data.
+Like CosmWasm, and unlike NEAR, this avoids loading all contract state every time you need to access even just one field from your main contract struct.

 I mostly like the feel of the [contracttype](https://docs.rs/soroban-sdk/0.2.1/soroban_sdk/attr.contracttype.html) macro, though it's a little bit harder to get a sense of the user-facing data than the NEAR approach.
 NEAR's `LookupMap` associates an account with a balance in a central place.
 In Soroban, if you just look at the file where `DataKey` is defined, you're not really sure what kinds of values will be associated with those keys.
 To figure that out, you need to look at how the keys are used.
 This makes the code a little bit harder to understand, gives poorer type-ahead documentation in your editor, and probably makes it easier to introduce bugs.